Newsroom & FAQ’s

 * Food Insecurity definition – being without reliable access to a sufficient quantity of affordable, nutritious food

-Food was provided to 8,776 individuals in the greater Helena area in 2023, with the majority living in the tri-county area.
+Food was provided to 9,748 individuals and 4,166 households in the greater Helena area in 2024, with the majority living in the tri-county area.
 Kids, seniors, and families of every size utilize our programs.
 99% of our customers are at or below the poverty level.

 Disabilities, health issues and/or medical expenses, increases in housing and other living expenses, unexpected life expenses, unemployment or underemployment, and social and economic isolation can all create financial hardships.
 Food support ensures our neighbors don’t have to face hunger or sacrifice nutrition to meet other expenses.